General Information on Model Warship Combat:

 Fast Gun Organizations:

-Both IR/CWCC and MWCI are umbrella organizations with many clubs and unified rule sets.
+IR/CWCC is an umbrella organization with many clubs and unified rule sets.

 International R/C Warship Combat Club, Inc. is located primarily in the Northeast USA and Eastern Canada.
 For specific location information, see their captains and clubs page.

 There are two different groups operating under the Washington Treaty combat rules.
 Both use fast gun hardware, but the combat rules are different and a overall game play is a little slower.